Skills and Projects that bring us closer to our ancestors and the land.

 Ages 16 and up.

-Fiber, Cordage, and twining
+Fiber, Cordage, and Twining

 From clothing to baskets to sails and rigging, fiber has been a essential for our species.
 In these workshops we can teach you how to harvest wild fibers from the land, how to twist them into cordage and how to make that cordage into baskets.
 This is a highly customizable workshop and depends on the needs of your students what we teach.

-We recommend ages 14 and up for twined basketry.
+Ages 14 and up for twined basketry.